Cameron Dye

 Dye was born in New Orleans, Louisiana.
 Dye's family moved around the United States and in the mid-1970s he attended Sylvania High School in Sylvania, Ohio.
 Later, Dye moved to California and attended Mills High School in Millbrae, California and UCLA.
-He was married to actress Laura San Giacomo from 1990–1998, with whom he has a son named Mason.
-He also has a son, Calvin, with actress Tracy Middendorf.
+He was married to actress Laura San Giacomo from 1990–1998, with whom he has a son.
+He also has a son with actress Tracy Middendorf.

 Dye is a founding member of The Actors' Gang theatre troupe and has performed in plays for the company.